All Episodes

 I guess you forgot about 2004.

-And I guess, I guess uh, you know, the Democrats never get those kinds of questions, because it's always assumed that they're fair and just and not discriminatory and uh and all that.
+And I guess, you know, the Democrats never get those kinds of questions because it's always assumed that they're fair and just and not discriminatory and all that.

-I guess it's too hard to investigate if the government is actually ready for another disaster.
+But anyway, this story, I guess it's too hard to investigate the government is actually ready for another disaster.

 What does it matter that a majority of Americans don't think the federal government's ready?